Cognitive Behavioural Therapy (CBT)

 CBT is one of the most widely used and well-researched treatments in the field of mental health.
 It has an impressively strong evidence base for treating a wide range of psychological difficulties and is considered the gold standard intervention for several of these.

 CBT explores the connection between our thoughts (cognitions), emotions, behaviours, and bodily sensations.
 At its core, CBT is based on the idea that how we interpret our thoughts directly influences how we feel and behave in any given moment.
-The therapy places a strong emphasis on identifying and challenging unhelpful thinking patterns and cognitive biases.
-It also involves behavioural experiments, encouraging individuals to test out new ways of responding to situations, whilst gathering new data.
+CBT places a strong emphasis on identifying and challenging unhelpful thinking patterns and cognitive biases.
+It also involves behavioural experiments, encouraging individuals to test out new ways of responding to situations, whilst gathering new evidence to challenge underlying beliefs and assumptions.

 CBT is very much an active form of therapy, often referred to as a ‘doing therapy’.
 It requires a degree of motivation and a willingness to engage with the process in order to achieve meaningful change.